zubir2k/HomeAssistantAdzan/README.md

 - Automation are now created by default automatically.
 However, you may choose to create your own.
 - Dynamic Media Player selector.
 - Added support the official Home Assistant Islamic Prayer Time
-- Volume Control
+- Volume Slider Control based on the selected speaker/media_players
-- Version checker
+- Version checker & updater (NOTE: The updater will only update essential files only).

 **The Default Automation will perform the following:**
 - Play TTS (for Google) or Play audio TTS (for Alexa)
 - Play Azan
-- Send Persistent Notification
+- Send Persistent Notification (Azan & 15min Reminder)
 - Send default Notification (notify.notify)

 ## Screenshot